 Have you tried shopping for a fertility app recently?
 There are over 100 fertility apps or period trackers of sorts available online.
 And not much guidance about them!
 But this situation is about to change.

 Until recently, the many apps developed and promoted were mainly designed to help women better understand their fertility cycle in order to achieve pregnancy or even simply predict their next period.
 In the last couple of years, new apps are being promoted for their effectiveness in preventing pregnancy, which is another concept altogether.
 The mainstream media, from CNN to the Huffington Post, has picked up the story.
 This sudden publicity is a double-edged sword: the media recognizes the existence of these apps and the natural methods of avoiding pregnancy they support, but the reports consistently knock the effectiveness of the methods.
 Who can you believe?

-How can you be sure the fertility app you download will deliver what it promises?
+How can you be sure the fertility app you download is trustworthy?

 It’s especially critical to understand that not all fertility apps are created equal.
 As it stands, the main feedback we have on these apps are user-driven comments and ratings in the app store.
 Does this rating system give potential users a truthful picture of the accuracy of the science the app uses to predict a woman’s fertility?